 A colleague from my first big job was diagnosed with depression after a failed suicide attempt.
 Now that’s a pretty clear sign – one that is most associated with mental illnesses such as depression.

 Everyone’s experience with depression is unique.
 When I was in my mid-twenties, I suddenly needed a lot of sleep.
-My friends knew not to call me on a Friday night because I was getting ready to go to bed at 7 pm.
+My friends knew not to call me on Friday nights because I was getting ready to go to bed at 7 pm.

 After sleeping at every moment I could for 10 months, I stopped sleeping altogether.
 Insomnia was what triggered me to seek help because what’s worse than sleeping too much?
 Not sleeping at all!